bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 #### EDITDISTANCE
 -   `#!sql EDITDISTANCE(string0, string1[, max_distance])`

-    Returns the minimum edit distance between string0 and string1 according to Levenshtein distance.
+    Returns the minimum edit distance between `#!sql string0` and `#!sql string1` according to Levenshtein distance.
 Optionally accepts a third argument specifying a maximum distance value.
 If the minimum edit distance between the two strings exceeds this value, then this value is returned instead.
 If it is negative, zero is returned.

+#### JAROWINKLER_SIMILARITY
+-   `#!sql JAROWINKLER_SIMILARITY(string0, string1)`

+    Computes the Jaro-Winkler similarity between `#!sql string0` and `#!sql string1` as an integer between 0 and 100 (with 0 being no similarity and 100 being an exact match).
+The computation is not case-sensitive, but is sensitive to spaces or formatting characters.
+A scaling factor of 0.1 is used for the computation.
+    For the definition of Jaro-Winkler similarity, [see here](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance).

 #### SPLIT_PART